nerdocs/vue-extensions/README.md

 }
 ```

-Now import that file in `main.js` and pass it to `vue-extensionpoints`:
+Now import that file into `main.js` and pass it to `vue-extensions`:

 ```javascript